gunmetal/gunmetal/README.md

 Clarence
 ========

-Clarence is an ultra-light dependency injection and application modularisation tool for Java.
+Clarence is an ultra-light and blazingly-fast dependency injection and application modularisation tool for Java.